mjawwad19/MKS21X-FinalProject/README.md

 1/16/2019
 - Added List functionality to graphs, though negatives < -9 regardless of how the conditions are placed will shift an extra 1.
 Fixed this by changing the List table string layout from horizontal to vertical. (methods List + ALToString).
 Updated calculator to match/played around with new modes to make sure they work.
 Updated instructions(Jawwad)
 - Started debugging the new interface.
 Fixed a bug in PEMDAS where entering an invalid argument broke the code.
 Will continue working on PEMDAS to provide better help messages.
 (Peihua)

+1/17/2019
+- Continued debugging today.
+Fixed the issue where adding/subtracting/multiplying polynomial would not display anything if the answer is zero.
+Also changed the type of some exceptions so that the right error messages are displayed.
+(Peihua)